-The General Overseer of Christ Embassy, Pastor Chris Oyakhilome, has come under strong criticism from Nigerians on social media over his religious views on gender equality.
+The General Overseer of Christ Embassy, Pastor Chris Oyakhilome, has come under strong criticism from Nigerians on social media over his religious views on marriage sermon – gender equality.

 A Facebook post on the official page of the church’s online ministry, last Sunday, cited an excerpt of the clergyman’s message titled ‘Who is a husband and what is his role?’, in which husbands were defined as “masters” as opposed to “male partners.”

-Oyakhilome’s ex-wife, Anita, had on February 8, finalised her divorce from the pastor and dropped his last name for “Obhodaghe.”
+Oyakhilome’s ex-wife, Anita, had on February 8, finalized her divorce from the pastor and dropped his last name for “Obhodaghe.”

 Her lawyers confirmed the divorce earlier this year, following months of speculation that there was trouble in their marriage.